ITI/mrnes/docs/mrnes.md

 For an endpoint the 'model' parameter refers to the endpoint  `model`  attribute in EndptDesc, used to look up function execution times for named functions that execute on that device.  'cores' identifies the number cores assumed to be in use by the CPU.  bckgrndRate' and 'bckgrndSrv' are parameters used to include the impact of background processing on the foreground applications running on the endpoint.
 The meaning is that there is a stream of background tasks queuing for service by the core, arriving at rate `numCores*bckgrndRate' requests per second (where numCores is the number of cores at the endpoint), each request requiring 'bckgrndSrv' units of uninterrupted service, in units of seconds.
 These parameters give the modeler the ability to construct experiment scenerios that capture how the application of interest performs when competing for resources against less specified background activity. 'trace' for an endpoint enables tracing of network traffic that originates and terminates at the endpoint.

-For Switch and Router the 'model' identifies the model type of the device, used to look up device operation times, and buffer' parameter places an upper bound on the total number of bytes of traffic that one of these devices can buffer in the presence of congestion. 'trace' enables recording of all network events that occur at the device.
+For Switch and Router the 'model' identifies the model type of the device, used to look up device operation times, and buffer' parameter places an upper bound on the total number of bytes of traffic that one of these devices can buffer in the presence of congestion. 'drop' enables the dropping of a packet at the device due to congestion (a future feature not yet implemented), and trace' enables recording of all network events that occur at the device.

 ##### Device Attributes